douzo/waexpense/deploy/aws/README.md

 1. **Provision infra**: run Terraform once per environment (dev/stage/prod).
 2. **Seed parameters**: store all secrets in SSM Parameter Store and note their ARNs for Terraform variables.
 3. **Build & push images**: let GitHub Actions or your build server push to the Terraform-created ECR repositories.
-4. **Deploy backend**: ECS picks up the new image tag and refreshes containers.
+4. **Deploy backend**: update Lambda functions to the new image tag.
 5. **Deploy frontend**: export the Next.js build to S3 and invalidate CDN caches.
-6. **Rotate secrets**: update SSM parameters and redeploy ECS to pick up new values.
+6. **Rotate secrets**: update SSM parameters and redeploy Lambdas to pick up new values.

 Following this process ensures deployments are reproducible, reviewable, and require no manual clicking in the AWS console.